WHU-SNA/STNE/README.md

 Moreover, if you are interested in the topic of **social trust network**, you may want to know our another work "[Opinion Maximization in Social Trust Networks](http://arxiv.org/abs/2006.10961)" (IJCAI 2020).

 ## Correction
 Correction on a typo.
 Page 7, Sec.
 IV.A.
-"In the relationship prediction tasks, we randomly selected \alpha % of the relationships as the test set, and the remaining (100 - $\alpha$) % were used for training" -> "In the relationship prediction tasks, we randomly selected \alpha % of the relationships as the training set, and the remaining (100 - \alpha) % were used for test"
+"In the relationship prediction tasks, we randomly selected \alpha % of the relationships as the test set, and the remaining (100 - \alpha) % were used for training" -> "In the relationship prediction tasks, we randomly selected \alpha % of the relationships as the training set, and the remaining (100 - \alpha) % were used for test"